scala/scala3/docs/docs/reference/contextual/inferable-by-name-parameters.md

  1. Create a new implied instance of type `T`:

     ```scala
-    implied for T = ???
+    implied lv for T = ???
     ```
+    where `lv` is an arbitrary fresh name.

- 1. This instance is not immediately available as candidate for argument inference (making it immediately available would result in a loop in the synthesized computation).
+ 1. This instance is not immediately available as candidate for argument inference (making it immediately available could result in a loop in the synthesized computation).
 But it becomes available in all nested contexts that look again for an inferred argument to a by-name parameter.

- 1. If this search succeeds with expression `E`, and `E` contains references to the implied instance created previously, replace `E` by
+ 1. If this search succeeds with expression `E`, and `E` contains references to the implied instance `lv`, replace `E` by

     ```scala
-    { implied for T = E; lv }
+    { implied lv for T = E; lv }
     ```

     Otherwise, return `E` unchanged.